nihal111/nihal111.github.io/_posts/2016-11-22-Terasology-Getting-started.markdown

 ## 7. Find a Bug

 Once you are able to run from source and preferably have an IDE set up, you should get started with working on your first bug.
 The complete list of issues can be found [here](https://github.com/MovingBlocks/Terasology/issues).
-However, you should look for issus with the tag `Bite-size`.
+However, you should look for issues with the tag `Bite-size`.
 All bite-sized issues can be found [here](https://github.com/MovingBlocks/Terasology/issues?q=is%3Aissue+is%3Aopen+label%3ABite-size).

 ## 8. Code, code and code